davidharman/alarm/README.md

 - to provide just an hour and minute
 - a countdown to show how long left
 - start and stop times to be shown if CTRL+C is shown

+First install TermDown
+<i>pip install termdown</i>

+Then place the three scripts in this repo in to your bin folder

+Now run Alarm

+alarm 10:00

+You will now get a timer for the remaining minutes from now until 10:00 and at the end a beep will sound.

+Please Note: Modify the timer script if you want to change the sound.